blankly-finance/blankly-docs/content/en/index.md

 ## The Quick Run-Down

 Blankly is a package that allows you to rapidly build and deploy trading models at scale in the cloud.
+We're built the platform that allows you to backtest, paper trade, sandbox test, and deploy live cross-exchange without modifying a single line of trading logic.

-We abstract away all the code related to connecting to exchanges (i.e. Coinbase Pro, Binance, and Stock Exchanges), order submission (Limit, Market, and Stop), and order book and price data (historical and real-time at your designated resolution) so that you can focus on building your models.
+We abstract away all the code related to connecting to exchanges (i.e. Coinbase Pro, Binance, and Stock Exchanges), order submission, and order book and price data (historical and real-time at your designated resolution) so that you can focus on building your models.

 <alert type="success">
 Our goal is to take what originally takes 3-4 months of scrounging for data, connecting endpoints, and more, and make it only a few lines of code so that your workflow is optimized and easy
 </alert>

-### One Codebase, Any Exchange, Trading Multiple Entities
+### One Codebase, Cross-Exchange, Trading Multiple Entities

 Blankly is the only package on the market that allows you to build a model once and allow it to run on any supported exchange and trading multiple entities at a time.
 You can trade `MSFT`, `AAPL`, `PLTR` all from a single code-file with three lines of code.